An introduction (start here)

 Selmer guitars, traveling all over Europe to do interviews and take

 In this effort, he enjoyed the support and cooperation of myriad other

 collectors, experts, and musicians around the world.
 The book was

 in 1999.
-It sold out both its French and English hardback
+Both its French and English hardback

-editions long ago, but is available again in paperback.
+editions sold out quickly, but it remains available in paperback.